Check out my other site, RPGreats, for honest RPG reviews!

 Inside, they confront the corrupted clergymen with delusions of godhood...

-...and bring salvation, peace and eternal happiness to the world in a matter of months with no lingering conflicts or hard feelings whatsoever.
+...and bring enlightenment, peace and eternal happiness to the world in a matter of months with no lingering conflict or hard feelings whatsoever.
 An extremely unbiased and realistic depiction of what would occur if an entire world's belief system and governmental body were completely and inexorably shattered, I'm sure.
-Every atheist bigbrain I've ever spoken to says that's exactly how it'll go down one day, and they must be right because the braindead lapdogs they've bullied trained into mindlessly parroting it back to them on command all say so too!
-And if they're in the "majority" in a vicious hate-fueled dogpile on anyone who ever questions them argument, that means they're never wrong!
-So you'd best lie down, roll over and start kissing their assholes from here until doomsday, because when the dust clears and they're crowned the all-knowing emperors of mankind the first ones in front of the firing squads will be the ones who told them they were wrong about anything, ever!
-Boy, who would ever guess that the one true path to enlightenment was graduating high school with a 1.4 GPA, dropping out of community college after two semesters of majoring in partying, working the same thankless minimum wage retail job for fifteen years while attending the church of Fight Club On DVD twice a day and never getting that promotion you "deserve" because your NPD and the Dunning-Kruger effect prevent you from realizing you're a mediocre narcissistic asshole who treats everyone as a commodity?
+Every self-proclaimed supergenius atheist I've ever spoken to says that's exactly how it'll all go down someday soon, and they must be right because the braindead lapdogs they've bullied trained into mindlessly parroting it back to them on command all say so too!
+And if they're "in the majority" in a vicious hate-fueled dogpile on anyone who ever questions them debate, that means they're never wrong!
+So you'd best lie down, roll over and start kissing their asses, because when the dust from the endwar clears and they're finally crowned the all-knowing eternal emperors of mankind, the first ones in front of the death squads will be any surviving dregs who dared to tell them they were wrong about anything, ever!
+Boy, who'd ever guess that the one true path to flawless all-encompassing knowledge of spirit and universe is graduating high school with a 1.4 GPA, dropping out of whatever second-rate college daddy bribed to admit you after two semesters of majoring in partying, working the same thankless minimum wage retail job for fifteen years while watching Fight Club Joker twice a day and never having a lasting relationship or getting that promotion you "deserve" because you're a misanthropic narcissist who regards everyone else as either an obstacle in your path or a commodity to exploit for personal gain?

 Oh, and the priestess character arbitrarily decides to become a musician at the end.